flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

-For unknown reasons, there does appear to be some indication of collusion with the Syndicate to use the Zephyrs, which are apparently invisible to Sleepers (meaning that they can fly around any Sleeper site in w-space without getting attacked by the drones... players of course are another matter) to collect data for the Sisters.
+For unknown reasons, there does appear to be some indication of collusion with the Syndicate to use the Zephyrs, which are apparently invisible to Sleepers (meaning that they can fly around any Sleeper site in w-space without getting attacked by the drones... players of course are another matter, and they are visible to Drifters as well) to collect data for the Sisters.
 Obviously, this isn't known to the general populace (indeed, only Silphy and Santimona appear to know anything about it), so it should be considered off-limits to characters, but it's an interesting subplot nonetheless.

 The Sisters' skeeziness has upped to the level of ULTRASKEEZE in recent days with the discovery that they know much more about recent happenings in Thera and